Guide to Responsive Images with Bootstrap

 What are the three primary files of Bootstrap?

-The following three primary framework files manage a website’s user interface and functionality:
+Here’s how these files help you manage your website’s user interface and functionality:

 1. Bootstrap.css

-- Bootstrap.css helps developers create a uniform look on as many pages as needed.
+• With Bootstrap.css, you can quickly create a uniform look across as many pages as you need.

 2. Bootstrap.js